facebookarchive/remodel/README.md

 Remodel is a tool that helps iOS and OS X developers avoid repetitive code by generating Objective-C models that support coding, value comparison, and immutability.

+For more on Remodel, see our [blog post](https://code.facebook.com/posts/1154141864616569/building-and-managing-ios-model-objects-with-remodel/).

 ## Installation

 ```sh